risingwavelabs/risingwave-docs-legacy/docs/tutorials/abandoned-cart-analysis.md

 ## Overview

 Abandoned cart data refers to the data collected when customers begin making purchases on an e-commerce platform by adding items to their shopping carts, but do not complete the transaction.
 This is a valuable resource that businesses can leverage to improve their e-commerce strategies and customer retention rates.
 By knowing when a customer abandons their purchase, a business can set up real-time notifications to remind the customer to return to their cart and finish the purchase.
+Or, the business can offer the customer personalized discounts based on the items left in the cart to improve conversion rates.

 To implement real-time capabilities or to perform real-time data transformations, a strong technological infrastructure is necessary.
-This can be difficult to maintain as there are numerous moving parts and many real-time data transformation tools are tricky to manage and use.
-However, RisingWave can easily build streaming data pipelines.
-Data can be ingested from a variety of sources, transformed and aggregated in real-time with SQL queries, and sinked to data warehouses and lakes.
+It may also be necessary to join existing batch data with data streams.
+This can be difficult to set up and maintain as there are numerous moving parts and many real-time data transformation tools are tricky to manage and use.
+However, RisingWave makes it simple to build real-time data pipelines.
+Data can be ingested from a variety of sources, joined, transformed, and aggregated in real-time using SQL queries, and sinked to data warehouses and lakes.
 To see how easily you can run RisingWave, see [Quick start](/get-started.md).

-This topic will introduce the idea of using RisingWave to process and transform abandoned cart data from multiple sources
+This topic will introduce the idea of using RisingWave to process and transform abandoned cart data from multiple sources.

 ## Step 1: Ingest data in RisingWave